oscar-besga-panel/LockFactoryServer/README.md

 This is why I don't want to provide with memory-related apis, nor messaging or other utilites; as redis, rabbitmq and other are fully available out there.

+It uses [arteam embedded http server](https://github.com/arteam/embedded-http-server) to facilitate the usage of internal SUN http server.